Lee Na-eun: 2015–2022: Debut with April and acting career

-Lee was first introduced as a member of April by DSP Media on July 21, 2015.
+Lee was first introduced as a member of April by DSP Media on July 22, 2015.
 The group debuted on August 24 with the EP Dreaming and the title track "Dream Candy".
 Lee made her official acting debut in the VR web drama "April Love" in 2016.
 She also made a minor appearance in KBS2's My Father Is Strange in 2017.

 On February 1, 2018, Lee alongside April bandmate Lee Jin-sol collaborated in their digital single track "My Story" which was released on February 7.
 On May 2, 2018, Lee alongside bandmate Lee Jin-sol released their 2nd collaboration track "Stars In The Night Sky" for SBS TV television series Switch.
 The same year, Lee was cast in the teen drama A-Teen (2018) and the second season of the series in 2019.
 Lee also starred in MBC's school fantasy drama Extraordinary You, based on the hit Daum webtoon July Found by Chance.
 From October 2019 to February 2021, she hosted Inkigayo alongside Jaehyun of NCT and Minhyuk of Monsta X.

 On March 1, 2020, Lee and bandmate Lee Jin-sol released their 3rd collaboration song "Matter of Time" as part of seventh extended play Da Capo.
 On June 19, Lee was featured in Ravi's Paradise EP with the title track "Rain Drop".
 On November 8, Lee and Eric Nam released the duet "Attraction" as part of the soundtrack for Daum's webtoon Bunny & The Boys.
 Twelve days later, Lee was confirmed to star in Taxi Driver.
 However on March 8, 2021, Lee officially left the cast following Lee Hyun-joo's bullying accusations made against her.
+About 60% of the filming was completed on March 8, 2021.
+Lee Na-eun's scenes were removed.

-2022–present: New agency and return to acting
+On January 28, 2022, DSP Media announced April's disbandment.
+On June 2, Lee her signed a contract with Namoo Actors and officially announced, that she will promote as an actress.

-After April's disbandment on January 28, 2022, it was officially announced on June 2, that she will promote as an actress following her signed a contract with Namoo Actors.
+2022–present: Return to acting

 On November 16, 2023, Lee made her special appearance in Flex X Cop, played a role as a celebrity.
-On January 31, 2024, Lee returns full-fledged acting in the action thriller series The Defects.
+On January 31, 2024, Lee returns full-fledged acting in the action thriller series The Defects, which confirmed on July 18, 2025.
 On February 22, Lee also made a special appearance as a victim in the crime investigation drama Crash.
-On April 25, 2025, Lee signed a contract with HIAN for activities in Japan and became selected as a exclusive model for Kobunsha's JJ magazine to commemorate its 50th anniversary.
-On September 22, Lee would be starring in a short-form drama My Little Chef.
+On February 28, 2025, Lee launched her own YouTube channel.
+On April 25, Lee signed a contract with HIAN for activities in Japan and became selected as a exclusive model for Kobunsha's JJ magazine to commemorate its 50th anniversary.
+On September 22, Lee, alongside A-Teen 2 co-star Choi Bo-min, would be reunite in a short-form drama My Little Chef.
+In July 2026, Lee would be making her stage debut in the play Closer as Alice, with Jeon Sung-min and So Joo-yeon.